BIGGPIU/Pump-it-up-Phoenix-Auto-submit/README.md

 * Then set up your stream using one of the provided overlays
 * make sure your terminal is not covering the song title, plate, or score.
 * After that you should be good to go.
 Please contact me if you encounter any issues.

+# Upcoming Features
+* Support for more games
+* let the program tell if you passed or not
+* cooler UI maybe